huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 3: Most Busiest Hours**

     List in descending order the site’s 10 busiest (i.e. most frequently visited) 60-minute periods.
 The 60-minute periods are allowed to overlap.
-This feature involves a linked list insertion for each line, therefore the time complexity is O(N*n), where n=10.
+This feature involves a linked list insertion for each line, therefore the time complexity is O(N*log(n)), where n=10.

     *Output*: The start time of each 60-minute window followed by the number of times the site was accessed during that time period are written to a file named `hours.txt`.
 The 10 lines are listed in descending order with the busiest 60-minute window shown first.